Our Environmental Ethos...

 This year, our Rehoming Centre, located just outside King’s Lynn, has been operating at full capacity, with rehoming figures reaching record-breaking levels.
 This is truly remarkable, especially in light of national trends showing a significant decline in pet rehoming rates.
 As of this publication, we have successfully rehomed over 500 animals, including dogs, cats, rabbits, hamsters, and more.

 Our organisation currently relies on two vehicles: our primary animal ambulance and a secondary vehicle.
-This secondary vehicle plays a crucial role in transporting animals to and from the vet, assisting with the trapping of feral cats, and collecting the generous donations from the kind-hearted people of West Norfolk, which are then delivered to our shops.
+This secondary vehicle plays a crucial role in not only transporting animals to and from the vet, but also assisting with the trapping of feral cats and collecting the generous donations from the kind-hearted people of West Norfolk, which then get delivered to our shops.